Mpowa-IO/Documents/Whitepaper.md

 Fullness manifests itself in many other ways, and not only as an abundance of money and an abundance of goods.
 Those with an abundance mindset believe that there is an abundance of everything in the world, from resources, love, relationships, wealth, and opportunity.
-Those with an abundance mindset are often visionaries and see limitless possibilities in the world.
-	Those with an abundance mindset are known for thinking big, it's part of their DNA.
-Because of the positive attitude of people with rich mindsets, they take an active approach to life.
+Due to the positive attitude of people with rich mindsets, they take an active approach to life.
 A person with an abundance mindset understands that change is an integral part of life, accepts and accepts change.
 	As in science, progress in life is much easier when you are willing to let go of past beliefs and embrace change.
 Thinking broadly also requires us to let go of past beliefs and assumptions and be open to new facts and ideas.